 Overall Attitudes That Will Help You Improve Your People Skills

-You could also call these 'meta-attitudes'.
+You could also call these "meta-attitudes".
 They don't directly have to do with being better with other people, but having them will help the learning process go more smoothly.
-Like all attitudes, having them is easier said than done, and not just a logical matter of deciding they're good beliefs to have.
-You more have to slowly cultivate them.
+Like all attitudes, attaining them is easier said than done, and not just a logical matter of deciding they're good beliefs to have.
+You have to slowly cultivate them.

-This means recognizing that you're on a journey to some far-off destination, and that getting to the end is much more important than all the little hiccups that happen along the way.
-The first reason having this perspective is important is that improving your social skills is likely a long-term project.
+This means recognizing that you're on a journey to some far off destination, and that getting to the end is much more important than all the little hiccups that happen along the way.
+The first reason having this perspective is helpful is that if you're fairly awkward and unconfident, then improving your social skills is a longer-term project.
 I go more into this point here:

 Secondly, if your perspective is focused on the bigger picture, you'll be able to handle the day-to-day frustrations of working on yourself more easily.
-Whatever your long-term goals are, you're going to be repeatedly practicing various skills as you work towards them.
-You're going to make a lot of mistakes.
+Whatever your long-term goals are, you're going to be repeatedly practicing various skills as you work toward them.
+You're going to make mistakes.
 It's a part of learning anything.

 You're not too hard on yourself

-Easier said than done, but the process of improving will be a lot less painful if you don't beat yourself up too often, or have unrealistic expectations about how you should be doing.
-Being a little shy or awkward is something billions of other people have gone through throughout history.
+Again, easier said than done, but the process of improving will be a lot less painful if you don't beat yourself up too often, or have unrealistic expectations about how you should be doing.
+Being a little shy or awkward is something billions of other people have gone through.
 It's not some curse that only you have ever been afflicted with.
 Some of this is covered in the previous section about not getting too caught up in short-term details.
 Another point is: